IgniteUI/igniteui-xplat-docs/doc/en/components/data-chart-type-stacked-100-area-series.md

 The `Stacked100AreaSeries` has its own `Series` collection in which you can place the `StackedFragmentSeries` elements.
 These fragments are what make up the actual rendering of the chart and are the elements that accept the `ValueMemberPath`.

 ## Required Axes
-The $PlatformShort$ data chart component provides various types of axes but only the following types of axes can be used with `Stacked100AreaSeries`.
+The $Platform$ data chart component provides various types of axes but only the following types of axes can be used with `Stacked100AreaSeries`.

 - `CategoryXAxis`
 - `OrdinalTimeXAxis`